Removing a Hummer Differential

 GM Part # 25522466

-Remove the cotter pin, pin and 'C' clip from the parking brake bracket
+Remove the cotter pin, pin and 'C' clip from the rear parking brake bracket

 The Half shafts must be removed from the brake caliper and do not need to be removed from the truck.
-Chock the front wheels, put the transfer case in N and jack up one wheel under the A-arm.
+Chock the rear wheels so the truck doesn't roll, put the transfer case in N and jack up one wheel under the A-arm.
 I use a 15mm socket in an impact gun and undo the bolts one at a time rotating the tire to align the next bolt.
 Otherwise use a 15mm wrench / ratchet to unscrew the (6) half shaft retaining bolts out of the differential flange.
-The half shafts will drop down and rest on the lower control arm. (how to replace the parking brake cables)
+You can pull the half shafts down and rest them on the lower control arm.

 Once out of the truck, remove the caliper mounting brackets with a 15/16" socket.
-After the caliper mounting brackets are removed, remove the differential cover bolts with a ½" socket.
+After the caliper mounting brackets are removed, remove the differential cover bolts with a ½" socket and service the diff.

 Installation:

 Install the caliper mounting brackets to the differential using locktite red and torque to 125 to 150 ft lbs.
-I've worked on a couple of trucks where these bolts loosened up and started to back out.
+I've worked on a couple of trucks my own included where these bolts loosened up and started to back out.
 If they back out far enough they can run into moving parts and destroy the brakes.
-In order to tighten these bolts you have to remove a half shaft, the brake caliper and rotor which is a major pain.
+In order to tighten these bolts with the diff in the truck you have to remove the half shaft, the brake caliper and rotor which is a major pain.

-With the aid of the floor jack raise the differential into position making sure that it is located between the mounting brackets on either side of the differential.
+With the aid of the floor jack raise the differential into position making sure that it is located between the mounting brackets on either side of the differential with the input yoke tilted up.

-Re-install the brake rotors and half-shafts.
-Install the half shaft bolts with new nordlock washers.
-Using thread locker red, torque the bolts down to 57 ft-lbs.
+Line the halfshaft holes up with the rotor and Install the half shaft bolts with new nordlock washers.
+Using thread locker blue, torque the bolts down to 57 ft-lbs.
 New bolts come with thread locker already on them.

 Once again you don't want the half shaft bolts to back out and mangle the brakes.
 The picture on the left shows the beginning stages.